 Meteos, released in June 2005 by Q Entertainment, Nintendo, and Bandai; challenges players to attempt to clear a screen of falling blocks, or "Meteos".
-By creating links of similarly colored Meteos, the blocks are sent towards the top of screen by jet propulsion.
 As the game progresses and the player launches more Meteos off the screen, the Meteos begin to rain faster, forcing the player to rely on split-second reflexes.

 The game is played on of 32 different "Planets", each with individual characteristics that affect or impede gameplay - for example, some planets increase or decrease the size of the Meteos, whilst others may change the effect of gravity upon the falling Meteos and the way they are launched.

 Some planets are unlocked by launching a certain amount of colored blocks or by launching rare element blocks.
 All planets are represented by a small simplistic character alien that reacts to things occurring during gameplay.